 I’ve been making these gorgeous roasted, stuffed capsicum for years.
-Fresh, warm coloured capsicum filled with tomatoes, olive oil, basil, olives, toasted pine nuts and cheese (lotsa cheese!), you bake these until the filling is bubbling and cooked through … I overcooked ours a bit as you can see.
+Fresh, warm coloured capsicum filled with tomatoes, olive oil, basil, olives and cheese (lotsa cheese!), you bake these until the filling is bubbling and cooked through … I overcooked ours a bit as you can see.
 These are actually even better the next day after storing in the fridge for a day or so.

 Recipe for Italian stuffed capsicum: